 Saturn's transit interacts with Lakshmi Yoga differently.
 Where Jupiter brings sudden visible flowering, Saturn tends to deliver Lakshmi-Yoga results through slower, more durable processes.
 Saturn's transit over Venus or the 9th house often coincides with the building of long-term cultural standing, the gradual accumulation of refined assets, or the construction of relationships and reputational standing that will pay off over years rather than months.

 This is one reason why some Lakshmi Yoga natives experience their abundance arriving in waves rather than all at once.
-Jupiter transits bring the visible peaks; Saturn transits build the durable foundation that supports the peaks.
+Jupiter transits bring the visible peaks.
+Saturn transits build the durable foundation that supports the peaks.
 Reading the full timing picture means tracking both planets across the chart, not just one.

 Two practical reminders close this section.
 First, even a perfect classical Lakshmi Yoga remains structurally promising rather than instantly delivered.
 The Dasha calendar determines when the yoga can speak.
 Second, the goddess-naming is also a useful interpretive frame for timing: Lakshmi follows dharma, so the periods of life in which the native is most dharmically aligned tend also to be the periods when Lakshmi Yoga delivers most visibly.
 The grace flows where the conditions are right.